UC MagazineUC MagazineUniversity of Cincinnati

 Radio hosts

 Janeen Coyle, CCM '81, has been co-hosting Cincinnati's WGRR (103.5) morning show, "Chris and Janeen: Married with Microphones," with her husband, Chris O'Brien, since 1995.
 The couple met in 1979 at Cincinnati's WKRQ, where Janeen was working while attending UC.
-Today, their son, Dylan, attends UC.
+Their son, Dylan, is a graduate of UC's College-Conservatory of Music.
 Janeen also worked at WLW and WKRC.
+(10-2012)

 Religious leaders